jahidulpabelislam/buddy-support/README.md

 The chat will not be stored anywhere so after the connection with the app is broken the chat is gone making it temporary.

 The features:
-* Users can select whether user is a supporter or wants support
+* Users can select whether user is a Supporter or wants support (Supportee)
 * Users can select what they want to talk about
 * Users get matched with user of opposite (only to one user at a time)
 * Users can then chat to that matched user by text messages